Rams dominate matchup of tough defenses, beat Bears 24-10

 “The defense, we’re playing aggressive, we’re playing physical, and we’re making all the right plays,” said linebacker Justin Hollins, who had a huge fourth-down sack in the red zone after Aaron Donald flushed Foles from the pocket in the fourth quarter.
 “Everybody is on one page.
 We’re just one tight unit right now.”

 The Rams led 10-3 at halftime after holding the Bears to 126 yards.
-Reynolds made his 4-yard TD reception on the second drive for just the second scoring catch by a wide receiver against Chicago’s stingy secondary all season, but the Bears stopped two additional drives just outside field goal range to keep the deficit manageable.
+Reynolds made his 4-yard TD reception in the first quarter, but the Bears stopped two additional drives just outside field goal range to keep the deficit manageable.

 The Rams went up 17-3 midway through the third quarter on a TD drive capped by Brown’s 1-yard run.